slitsche/biosoft/content/posts/identity.md

 schema persisted in a data lake.
 The schema on write made way for the schema on read[^2].
 Different encodings like json, parquet or avro focus on the definition of the record.
-Some systems declare [unique identifiers][metadataeid] and leave the responibility to the producer.
+Some systems declare [unique identifiers][metadataeid] and leave the responsibility to the producer.
 But...

 The unique constraints got lost.

+That unique identifier (the `eid`) is like a surrogate key prone to the error an additional unique key should prevent.
 Since there was a need to create unique values without locks in a distributed environment UUID has been widely adopted.
 Now we use those as identifiers.
 They are unique but it is unclear, what they identify.
-It depends how they are generated, but this is hidden for the consumer.
-The `eid` is a surrogate key prone to the error an additional unique key should prevent.
+It depends how they are generated and associated with the message, but this is hidden for the consumer.

 <!--